 A Life-Changing Program

-Through two- to three-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
+Through two-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
 It integrates behavioral health care, rehabilitative medicine, wellness, nutrition, mindfulness training, and family support.

 “One of the unique strengths of Warrior Care Network is that it’s tailor-made for the individual that it’s serving,” said Erin Fletcher, Psy.D., WWP’s Warrior Care Network director.
 “While we know the symptoms of PTSD are very similar across the individuals who experience those symptoms, we also know what doesn’t work is a cookie-cutter approach to this care.”